BhaskarRaj22/Personal-Habit-Tracker/README.md

 ## Data Storage
 - All data (tasks, habits, focus sessions) is stored in a local SQLite database (`assistant.db`).
 - No data leaves your machine.
 Safe, private, and persistent.

-## How to Fork and Customize
-- Fork this repository on GitHub
-- Modify or extend any module (e.g., add new commands, change storage backend)